 Columbia Southern University is proud to partner with the International Association of Black Professional Fire Fighters (IABPFF) to present the Chief Joseph L. Jones Scholarship Award to a deserving member of the IABPFF.

 The scholarship will be applied directly to the recipient’s tuition for up to 60 semester hours or 36 consecutive months in the selected online degree program, whichever comes first.
-This scholarship covers tuition only; textbooks and fees* will be the responsibility of the scholarship recipient.

 Scholarship application period opens May 2, 2022 and will close August 26, 2022.